shashi-2k6/Yocto/README.md

-# Warp Compiler
+# Yocto Compiler

-- Warp is a experimental micro-compiler made learn compiler design
+- Yocto is a experimental micro-compiler made learn compiler design
-- Warp is written in OCaml
+- Yocto is written in OCaml